texastribune/txlege-camera-status/README.md

 });
 ```

 There's also a tiny command line tool built in, too.
+(Mostly exists from when I was testing the script.)

 ```sh
 > is-txlege-camera-live house 3